FAIRsharing/subject-ontology/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-This code of conduct has been drawn from the default provided by the
+This code of conduct has been drawn from the default provided by the [Ontology Development Kit (ODK)](https://github.com/INCATools/ontology-development-kit).

 ## Our Pledge